-\ Note: You will not be permitted to make a direct exchange from the Wells Fargo Stable Value Fund Class C into the Vanguard Federal Money Market Fund Investor Shares or BrokerageLink.
-Because these options may offer investment strategies that have common characteristics with Wells Fargo Stable Value Fund Class C, they are considered to be "competing funds."
-As a result, you must first exchange the assets from the Wells Fargo Stable Value Fund Class C into any other investment fund(s) ("non-competing funds") within the Plan for 90 days before transferring them to the Vanguard Federal Money Market Fund Investor Shares or BrokerageLink.
+^{} Note: You will not be permitted to make a direct exchange from the Wells Fargo Stable Value Fund Class C into the Vanguard Federal Money Market Fund Investor Shares.
+Because this option may offer an investment that has common characteristics with Wells Fargo Stable Value Fund Class C, it is considered to be a "competing fund."
+As a result, you must first exchange the assets from the Wells Fargo Stable Value Fund Class C into any other investment fund(s) ("non-competing funds") within the Plan for 90 days before transferring them to the Vanguard Federal Money Market Fund Investor Shares.